Are you working aggressively to protect your information systems and data, yet you’re still unsure of the effectiveness of your security controls?

 Access refers to your user’s permissions and how they are restricted based on roles and responsibilities.
 Permissions should be annually reviewed and access levels granted, revoked, or changed per duties.

 Third-party service providers support your organization’s operations with IT services.
-Your organization should have vendor oversight to ensure services are performed securely and any data shared with vendors is duly protected.
-This includes a process for vetting vendors and their roles and responsibilities, and reviewing vendor contracts for cybersecurity disclosure notification language and confidentiality clauses.
+Your organization should have vendor oversight to ensure no vendor security breaches take place and any data shared with vendors is duly protected.
+This includes a process for vetting vendors and their roles and responsibilities and reviewing vendor contracts for cybersecurity disclosure notification language and confidentiality clauses.

 Your organization should have a tested process and plan in place to respond to a cybersecurity incident.
 Without a formal plan, your customers, employees, IT systems, and even brand can be negatively impacted.
 Your incident response team should include representatives from all major departments and internal or external legal counsel.